telekom/oscake-documentation/docs/deduplicator.md

 >**Please note:**
 >1.
 Packages with licenses defined in REUSE style cannot be deduplicated and stay unchanged during the process!
 >2.
-Due to the goal of information reduction, this process may lead to obfuscating warnings and errors.
+Due to the goal of information reduction, this process may lead to obfuscate warnings and errors.
 To get rid of these issues use the Curator first!

 The general task of the deduplicator is to consolidate license and copyright definitions in order to reduce the size of the oscc file without losing important information.
 This is achieved by exploiting the hierarchy of the scope levels: *default-, dir- and file-scope*.

 If a file ("file-scope") contains one or more licenses (found in `fileLicenses` list) which matches exactly the license(s) of the next higher scope (dir- or default-scope), the `fileLicenses` and their corresponding archived files are deleted.
 In other words, the licenses of the dir- or default-scope are valid for all files which are subordinated except for the files which define different file license(s).
 The hierarchy (superordinated or subordinated) is based on a comparison of the paths found in the different scopes.
 The same mechanism is applied between different "dir-scopes" and between "dir-scopes" and the "default-scope".
 The deduplication of copyrights follows the same logic.
-As a result, dir- and file-scopes may exist with empty license lists (`fileLicenses`) and empty copyrights list (`fileCopyrights`) and are removed.
+As a result, dir- and file-scopes may contain empty license lists (`fileLicenses`) and empty copyrights list (`fileCopyrights`) and are removed completely.

 ### Configuration